You can make time for you!

 This gives you an hour or two of peace during the day.
 You can write a letter, respond to email, or pay the bills.

-Better yet you can snag time time for you!
+Better yet you can snag a few minutes for yourself!
 Curl up with a good book.
 Bake a pie.
 Watch your favorite show.
 Make time for you and your favorite activities.

 Quiet time is your boat over the Atlantic.
-It’s a time for you to rest, recharge, and ready yourself for the next leg of swimming.
+It’s a chance for you to rest, recharge, and ready yourself for the next leg of swimming.
 Use it wisely.

 Tell the kids they can watch a show if and only if they pick up the house.